wasmerio/wasmer.io/_posts/gpt-4-at-wasmer.md

 Today, ChatGPT is the result of hard work and evolution of human knowledge through the passage of time.

-We at **Wasmer** use ChatGPT in various tasks such as code reviews, documentation, tests development, writing articles, etc.
+We at **Wasmer** use ChatGPT in various tasks such as code reviews, documentation, tests development, help with writing articles, etc.

 Because these tasks too have evolved like asking questions from a neighbour/friend to consulting the internet and now AI tools getting you the near perfect answer for any FAQ you might have or how article writing is evolving from verbal stories to AI generated content.